How much does it cost to repair a hernia?

 How long does hernia mesh last?

 Most mesh in hernia surgery is permanent and lasts longer than a human lifespan.
-The mesh is very fine and in a position that rarely does a patient with mesh have any sense of the mesh’s presence.
+The mesh is usually a very fine and light weight material.
+It is placed in a position that rarely causes any problem for the patient.

 Some newer meshes are absorbable and will disintegrate over 6 - 12 months.
 Despite the attractive nature of these materials, it is still unclear whether these meshes function as well as permanent meshes to reduce the risk of hernia recurrence.